 Face Mask: It’s super easy to make your own face masks from things you can eat and usually have in your kitchen.
 Here are two of my recipes for facemasks.

 Nail Care: I use a stainless steel nail clipper and file, and use a few drops of oil for healthy cuticles.
 Unfortunately, there are no bulk nail polishes, but if you really want nail polish, choose safer nontoxic nail products on the market.

-Deodorant: It’s been almost a year since I stopped buying deodorant and started making my own.
+Deodorant: It’s been almost 3 years since I stopped buying deodorant and started making my own.
 It’s so easy and works like a charm.
 The best part is that I make it with ingredients found in the kitchen — coconut oil, baking soda and arrow root — so it also saves me lots of money.
 The majority of store bought deodorants contain chemicals like aluminum, paraben and propylene, which are harmful to your body and the planet; plus, they always come in plastic packaging.
 Here is my YouTube video on how to make your own deodorant.

 Shaving: I simply use a reusable metal shaver and soap.

 Perfume: Perfume is a tough area to go zero waste because there are no bulk options (that I know about, at least).
 You could choose non-toxic perfumes, although I simply decided to nix it in favor of a few drops of essential oils mixed with a little oil instead.
 Perfume is filled with so many toxins that seep into your skin and eventually into your bloodstream.
 The toxic chemicals are also deeply inhaled into your lungs when you give yourself a spritz.
 Try one of the more natural aromas below!